mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.1/index.md

 - DCOS-13988 - Filter/Search Design Update.
 - DCOS-16029 - Addition of new pullConfig properties break validation.
 - DCOS-10863 - Launch containers on `DockerContainerizer` if network mode is "NONE".
-- DCOS_OSS-1340 - Spartan "autoip" DNS should resolve to host IP for UCR in bridge network.
+- DCOS_OSS-1340 - Spartan "autoip" DNS should resolve to host IP for UCR in bridge network. [enterprise type="inline" size="small" /]
 - INFINITY-1143 - Update / Uninstall.
-DSE does not support rolling upgrade.
+DSE does not support rolling upgrade. [enterprise type="inline" size="small" /]
-- MARATHON_EE-734 - Marathon needs to support a default "bridge" network for UCR.
-The default bridge network for the UCR is "mesos-bridge".
-Marathon should now launches the container on the "mesos-bridge" network if that networking option is selected.
+- MARATHON_EE-734 - Marathon needs to support a default "bridge" network for UCR. [enterprise type="inline" size="small" /]

 # About DC/OS 1.10

-DC/OS 1.10.0 includes many new capabilities for Operators and expands the collection of Data & Developer Services with a focus on:
+DDC/OS 1.10.0 includes many new capabilities for Operators and expands the collection of Data & Developer Services with a focus on:

 - Core DC/OS service continuity - System resilience, IAM scalability & simplified upgrades.
-- Robust security - Custom CA certificate & file-based secrets support.
+- Robust security - Custom CA certificate & file-based secrets support. [enterprise type="inline" size="small" /]
-- Enterprise-ready networking - New DC/OS Edge-LB for higher availability and security.
+- Enterprise-ready networking - New DC/OS Edge-LB for higher availability and security. [enterprise type="inline" size="small" /]
 - Kubernetes is now available on DC/OS.
 - Data services enhancements across the board.
-  - Rolling configuration update and upgrade support via the CLI.
+  - Rolling configuration update and upgrade support via the CLI. [enterprise type="inline" size="small" /]
-  - Ability to deploy Data Services into folders to enable multi team deployments.
+  - Ability to deploy Data Services into folders to enable multi team deployments. [enterprise type="inline" size="small" /]
   - Ability to deploy to CNI-Based virtual networks.

 Please try out the new features and updated data services.
 Provide any feedback through our support channel: <a href="https://support.mesosphere.com/">support.mesosphere.com</a>.